mcloughlan/algo-notes/docs/Graphs.md

 	[Online runner](https://algorithms.discrete.ma.tum.de/graph-algorithms/spp-bellman-ford/index_en.html)

-Unlike Dijkstra's Algorithm the Bellman-Ford Algorithm does not use a [[Programming#Priority Queue|priority queue]] to process the edges.
+Unlike Dijkstra's Algorithm the Bellman-Ford Algorithm does not use a [priority queue](programming.md#priority-queue) to process the edges.

-In Step 2 ([[#Relaxation]]) the nested for loop process all edges in the graph for each vertex $(V-1)$.
+In Step 2 ([Relaxation](#relaxation)) the nested for loop process all edges in the graph for each vertex $(V-1)$.
 Bellman-Ford is not a Greedy Algorithm, it uses Brute Force to build the solution incrementally, possibly going over each vertex several times.
 If a vertex has a lot of incoming edges it is updating the vertex's distance and predecessor many times.

 Pseudocode